top of page

 Access for all at environmental centre

-Just one mile from central Salford, the Laudato Si’ Centre is transforming an area of disused woodland into a forest school and community facility – with a little help from Thermal Road Repairs (TRR).
-The revived woodland will help educate children and others about the environment and how it should be cared for – a goal which is at the heart of the Laudato Si’ Centre’s ethos.
+Based near central Salford, the Laudato Si’ Centre is transforming an area of disused woodland into a forest school and community facility – with a little help from road construction solutions by Thermal Road Repairs (TRR).

-The Laudato Si’ Centre has been awarded a £30,000 grant from the Greater Manchester Green Spaces Fund which will go towards works that include removing diseased and damaged trees and invasive species, planting native species and shrubs and creating a variety of teaching, activity and contemplation areas.
-The project will also see the creation of a briefing zone at the entrance to the woods with log seating and a canopy as well as a campfire area and other activity stations within the woodland.
+The Laudato Si’ Centre is designed to educate children and others about the environment and how it should be cared for.
+They were awarded a £30,000 grant from the Greater Manchester Green Spaces Fund, which funded tasks like removing diseased or damaged trees and invasive species, planting native species and shrubs and building a variety of teaching, activity and contemplation areas.
+The project will also see the creation of a briefing zone at the entrance to the woods with log seating and a canopy, as well as a campfire area and other activity stations within the woodland.

-Thermal Road Repairs has provided an additional £30,000 of funding to construct a 50m-long accessible path leading around the forest which will provide access to the woodland.
+Thermal Road Repairs provided an additional £30,000 of funding to construct a 50m-long accessible path leading around the forest.
 Completed in mid-June 2023, the path now provides access to the woodland for all.

 Dr Emma Gardner, Head of Environment at the Diocese of Salford, said: “We are absolutely delighted with the support from Thermal Road Repairs.
 The pathway, which has been designed to be accessible by wheelchair users, has opened the woodland so we can now get started with the programmes and activities for all.
 The work was completed with care for our common home at the heart, aligning with the mission of the Centre.”

-TRR wishes the Laudato Si’ Centre every success with its ongoing woodlands project.
-And we look forward to seeing the woodland ‘in action’ once the main works have been completed.
+TRR wishes the Laudato Si’ Centre every success with its ongoing woodlands project; we look forward to seeing the woodland in action once the main works have been completed.

-Thermal Road Repairs is a green technology company which supplies systems to improve the quality, cost and time efficiency of road repairs and paving – at a far lower environmental cost than traditional methods.
-It invests significantly in R&D, to create new technologies and to continuously improve existing ones.
+Thermal Road Repairs is a road construction company which supplies systems to improve the quality, cost and time efficiency of road repairs and paving – all at a far lower environmental cost than traditional methods.
+We invest heavily in R&D to create new technologies and to continuously improve existing ones.
+Get in touch with us for more information.

 Thermal Road Repairs: Decarbonising the asphalt repair industry.